Photophobia or Light Sensitivity

-There are a few obvious symptoms to recognize your sensitivity to light has increased, such as:
+There are a few obvious symptoms of photophobia:

-In some cases, there might not be any sort of symptoms except the sensitivity to light itself.
+In some cases, the only symptom may be the light sensitivity itself.
 People have reported light-sensitivity that comes on suddenly, without warning—the eyes are normal one day, and sensitive the next.
 Each individual is unique and experiences different symptoms.
 Again, the nature and severity of the symptoms depends on the underlying cause.
-In other cases, people will suffer many other types of symptoms, depending on the condition or disease that is causing the light sensitivity.
+Some people will suffer other symptoms, depending on the condition or disease that is causing the light sensitivity.

 Causes of Photophobia

-A person’s eye color can also affect ones sensitivity to light.
-People with lighter colored eyes experience different levels of light sensitivity versus people with darker colored eyes.
-It’s said that this is due to lack of pigment in lighter colored eyes, and more pigment in darker colored eyes is said to protect against harsh lighting such as bright sunlight.
+A person’s eye color can also influence their sensitivity to light.
+People with lighter colored eyes experience greater light sensitivity than people with darker colored eyes.
+The extra pigment in darker colored eyes is thought to protect against harsh lighting and bright sunlight.